Jury holds key to fate of $1 billion transmission project

 Last year, the Maine Supreme Judicial Court breathed new life into the stalled project when it ruled the retroactive nature of the statewide vote to stop the project would violate the developers’ constitutional rights if substantial construction already had begun in good faith before the referendum.
 Construction started in January 2021, about 10 months before the referendum in which 59% of voters rejected the project.

-Justice Michael A. Duddy could have made the fact-finding determination himself but ruled in favor of project opponents, including the Natural Resources Council of Maine, who asked for a jury to make the determination.
-That ruling is considered a victory for those who are opposed to the project.
+Justice Michael A. Duddy could have made the fact-finding determination himself.
+But he ruled in favor of project opponents, including the Natural Resources Council of Maine, who asked for a jury to make the determination.
+The judge seated nine jurors and two alternates.

 Central Maine Power’s parent company and Hydro Quebec teamed up on New England Clean Energy Connect, which was unveiled in 2017 with a goal of supplying up to 1,200 megawatts of Canadian hydropower to the New England power grid.
 That is enough electricity for 1 million homes.